mdbytes/FinancialCalculators/README.md

 #### Annuity Calculator

 #### Retirement Planning Calculators

+For the developer, in addition to the JavaScript code for financial calculations, the project illustrates extensive use of functional components and many of the available REACT hooks.
+The project also utilizes Bootstrap Sass and JavaScript.

 The project is available for users at [MD Web Technology](https://money.mdbytes.us).
 Please review the privacy policy as well as the terms and conditions prior to use.